BlakeRain/blakerain.com/content/blog/moving-toc-in-groff-pdfs/index.md

 5
 ```

-{{< callout type="note" >}}
+> [!NOTE]
-For simplicity, we're going to assume that the table of contents is going to be on the last few
+> For simplicity, we're going to assume that the table of contents is going to be on the last few
-pages of the document.
-Of course, if you needed to use some other indicator, you could use a similar
+> pages of the document.
+Of course, if you needed to use some other indicator, you could use a
-invocation of `pdfgrep`.
+> similar invocation of `pdfgrep`.
-{{</callout>}}

 The script can arrange these commands into a series of three variable assignments so that the
 values can be used later in our instructions to `pdftk`.